btf-org/flank/README.md

 Flank is a tool for building dashboards and apps from scripts.

-The way it works is that it forwards `stdout` from your terminal to the browser (i.e. what you'd see in the terminal if you ran `$ python scrape_data.py --year 2013`).
-Then, you can quicky configure input fields so that users can input the `year` field into an HTML input.
+It works with any language because it just forwards `stdout` from your terminal to your browser.
+Like if you ran `$ python scrape_data.py --year 2013`, it forwards the output into the Flank website.
+As the engineer, you can quicky configure input fields and guardrails so that users can intuitively fill in fields like `year`.

 ## Contents